Double Happiness: Enhancing the Coupled Gains of L-lag Coupling via Control Variates: Theoretical Gains from Incorporating Control Variates

-{\it Remark 3} Theorem \ref{th:iff} implies that $m_J=0$ is a sufficient condition, and $m_J\le 1$ is a necessary condition for the two bounds to be the same.
-But the condition $m_J=1$ itself is is not sufficient.
+{\it Remark 3} Theorem \ref{th:iff} implies that $m_J=0$ is a sufficient condition and $m_J\le 1$ is a necessary condition for the two bounds to be the same.
+However, the condition $m_J=1$ itself is not sufficient.

-{\it Remark 4} An intriguing new insight provided by bound (\ref{eq:medtj}) is that not only the average coupling time matters, the variation of the coupling time is important too.
-The $S_{k, L}$ term also suggests that even the symmetry matters, since $S_{k, L}$ achieves its maximum when the distribution is symmetrical locally around the median.
+{\it Remark 4} An intriguing new insight provided by bound (\ref{eq:medtj}) is that not only the average coupling time matters, but the variation of the coupling time is important too.
+The $S_{k, L}$ term also suggests that even the symmetry matters, because $S_{k, L}$ achieves its maximum when the distribution is symmetrical locally around the median.

 Let $\zeta=\tau-t$, which is the number of steps needed after time $t$ in order to couple (assuming the coupling has not already happened by time $t$).
-Then the sufficient and necessary condition in Theorem~\ref{th:iff} is the same as suggesting that the new bound is more useful when the distribution of $\zeta$ places more mass on the right side of the coupling interval $(L, 2L]$ than on its left side.
+Then, the sufficient and necessary condition in Theorem~\ref{th:iff} is the same as \beq \Pr(\zeta\le L)\ge \Pr(\zeta>2L), \eeq suggesting that the new bound is more useful when the distribution of $\zeta$ places more mass on the right side of the coupling interval $(L, 2L]$ than it does on its left side, that is, when (\ref{eq:skew}) is violated.
 The implication is that the improvement of the new bound, if any, will more likely come from those situations where either $t$ is small or $\tau$ is large (for fixed $L$), that is, when the mixing is poor.